ASVSim (AirSim for Surface Vehicles): A High-Fidelity Simulation Framework for Autonomous Surface Vehicle Research: AirSim for Surface Vehicles

-\gls{asvsim} extends upon the work of~\cite{cosysairsim2023jansen} by adding vessel dynamics (see Sec.~\ref{sec:dynsim}), including the modeling of disturbances such as currents and wind.
+ASVSim extends upon the work of~\cite{cosysairsim2023jansen} (see Fig.~\ref{fig:sim_overview}) by adding vessel dynamics (see Sec.~\ref{sec:dynsim}), including the modeling of disturbances such as currents and wind.
 We provide multiple vessel models, based on existing research vessels, together with inland waterway environments.
 Furthermore, we include radar simulation, as explained in Sec.~\ref{sec:radsim}.
-Finally, we extended the Python/Matlab \gls{api} to include functionalities for controlling the vessel, changing disturbances, and retrieving sensor data (see Sec.~\ref{sec:vescontrol}).
-In Figure~\ref{fig:sim_overview}, an overview of the modifications and extensions to the Cosys-AirSim framework is shown.
-We also provide documentation\footnote{https://bavolesy.github.io/idlab-shippingsim-docs/} on the simulator and how to install, run and create your own projects.
-In Section~\ref{sec:dataset}, we highlight the annotated dataset generation functionality and in Section~\ref{sec:vescontrol} we demonstrate how to control the simulator, both using the \gls{api}.
+Finally, we extended the Python/Matlab API to include functionalities for controlling the vessel, changing disturbances, and retrieving sensor data (see Sec.~\ref{sec:vescontrol}).
+We also provide documentation\footnote{https://bavolesy.github.io/idlab-asvsim-docs/} on the simulator and how to install, run and create your own projects.
+In Section~\ref{sec:dataset}, we highlight the annotated dataset generation functionality and in Section~\ref{sec:vescontrol} we demonstrate how to control the simulator, both using the API.